-St. James Theatre is the first newly built theatre complex in central London for 30 years.
-It features a 312 seat theatre and a 100 seat studio theatre and a brasserie and lobby bar offering delicious food, fine wines and cocktails.
+St. James Theatre is the first newly built theatre complex in Central London for 30 years.
+It features a 312 seat theatre, a 100 seat Studio space, a brasserie and lobby bar offering delicious food, fine wines and cocktail, plus the Carrara Restaurant.

 St. James Theatre also incorporates a full broadcast TV facility enabling shows to be broadcast on BskyB and to a worldwide audiences via online television.

-Its location in SW1 alongside Buckingham Palace offers visitors the chance to step away from the crowded pavements of the West End and take sanctuary in the peaceful neighbourhood of the modern St James Theatre.
+Its location in SW1 alongside Buckingham Palace offers visitors the chance to step away from the crowded pavements of the West End and take sanctuary in the peaceful neighborhood of the modern St. James Theatre.

 When the opportunity came up to develop a theatre on the site of 12 Palace Street, Robert says he was immediately interested as it offered the possibility of developing a new venue from scratch.
 As soon as the possibility of acquiring the building became a reality, he started to develop his vision, building on his experience of successful small venues and adding ideas of his own.
 As it turned out the building contained more than Robert had hoped for; with not only a main theatre but also a studio to give the best flexibility and ensuring the St. James Theatre complex is a destination for all live entertainment.

-In September 2012 the theatre opened its doors for the first time with a performance of Sandi Toksvig’s Bully Boy, starring Anthony Andrews and Joshua Miles and shortly afterwards the St. James studio space began showcasing excellent comedy, jazz and caberet.
+In September 2012 the theatre opened its doors for the first time with a performance of Sandi Toksvig’s Bully Boy, starring Anthony Andrews and Joshua Miles and shortly afterwards the St. James Studio space began showcasing excellent comedy, jazz and cabaret.